 - (5) "Income" means the sum of federal adjusted gross income as defined in the Internal Revenue Code, as defined in section 63-3004, Idaho Code, and to the extent not already included in federal adjusted gross income: - (a) Alimony; - (b) Support money; - (c) Nontaxable strike benefits; - (d) The nontaxable amount of any individual retirement account, pension or annuity, including railroad retirement benefits, all payments received under the federal social security act except the social security death benefit as specified in this subsection, state unemployment insurance laws, and veterans disability pensions and compensation, excluding any return of principal paid by the recipient of an annuity and excluding rollovers as provided in 26 U.S.C.
 402 or 403, and excluding the nontaxable portion of a Roth individual retirement account distribution, as provided in 26 U.S.C.
-408A; - (e) Nontaxable interest received from the federal government or any of its instrumentalities or a state government or any of its instrumentalities; - (f) Worker's compensation; and - (g) The gross amount of loss of earnings insurance. - It does not include gifts from nongovernmental sources or inheritances.
-To the extent not reimbursed, the cost of medical care as defined in section 213(d) of the Internal Revenue Code, incurred, or paid by the claimant and, if married, the claimant's spouse, may be deducted from income.
+408A; - (e) Nontaxable interest received from the federal government or any of its instrumentalities or a state government or any of its instrumentalities; - (f) Worker's compensation; and - (g) The gross amount of loss of earnings insurance.

+It does not include gifts from nongovernmental sources or inheritances.
+To the extent not reimbursed, the cost of medical care as defined in section 213(d) of the Internal Revenue Code, incurred and paid by the claimant and, if married, the claimant's spouse, may be deducted from income.
 To the extent not reimbursed, personal funeral expenses, including prepaid funeral expenses and premiums on funeral insurance, of the claimant and claimant's spouse only, may be deducted from income up to an annual maximum of five thousand dollars (\$5,000) per claim.
 "Income" does not include veterans disability pensions received by a person described in subsection (1)(e) of this section who is a claimant or a claimant's spouse if the disability pension is received pursuant to a service-connected disability of a degree of forty percent (40%) or more.
-"Income" does not include dependency and indemnity compensation, or death benefits paid to a person described in subsection (1) of this section by the United States department of veterans affairs and arising from a service-connected death or disability.
+"Income" does not include dependency and indemnity compensation or death benefits paid to a person described in subsection (1) of this section by the United States department of veterans affairs and arising from a service-connected death or disability.
 "Income" does not include lump sum death benefits made by the social security administration pursuant to 42 U.S.C.
 402(i).
 Documentation of medical expenses may be required by the county assessor and state tax commission in such form as the county assessor or state tax commission shall determine.
+For purposes of this chapter only and in the case of a claimant who owns and whose homestead is a certified family home as defined in section 39-3502, Idaho Code, "income" does not include payments that the claimant received as an enrolled medicaid provider from the medical assistance program.
 "Income" shall be that received in the calendar year immediately preceding the year in which a claim is filed.
-Where a claimant and/or the claimant's spouse does not file a federal tax return, the claimant's, and/or the claimant's spouse's federal adjusted gross income, for purposes of this section, shall be an income equivalent to federal adjusted gross income had the claimant and/or the claimant's spouse filed a federal tax return, as determined by the county assessor.
+Where a claimant and/or the claimant's spouse does not file a federal tax return, the claimant's and/or the claimant's spouse's federal adjusted gross income, for purposes of this section, shall be an income equivalent to federal adjusted gross income had the claimant and/or the claimant's spouse filed a federal tax return, as determined by the county assessor.
 The county assessor or state tax commission may require documentation of income in such form as each shall determine, including, but not limited to: copies of federal or state tax returns and any attachments thereto; and income reporting forms such as the W-2 and 1099.
 (Emphasis added)